 - 6 Beaches in Korea | Jeju Island Beaches

 - 7 Beaches in Korea | West Coast Beaches

 Where are the best beaches in Korea?

 Korea is a peninsula, so it’s surrounded by water on 3 sides.
-Beaches stretch down the east, south, and west coasts of the country.
+Beaches in Korea stretch down the east, south, and west coasts of the country.
 And if that isn’t enough, there are a number of gorgeous islands where you can search out the sea-soaked vibe of your dreams.